Kaleidophon/deep-significance/README_RAW.md

 Thus, we assume our algorithm A to be equally as good or worse than algorithm B and reject the null hypothesis if A is better than B (what we actually would like to see).
-Most statistical significance tests operate using *p-values*, which define the probability that under the null-hypothesis, the true difference $\delta(X)$ is larger than or equal to the observed difference $\delta_{\text{obs}}$ (that is, for a one-sided test):
+Most statistical significance tests operate using *p-values*, which define the probability that under the null-hypothesis, the $\delta(X)$ expected by the test is larger than or equal to the observed difference $\delta_{\text{obs}}$ (that is, for a one-sided test, i.e. we assume A to be better than B):

 $$
 P(\delta(X) \ge \delta_\text{obs}| H_0)
 $$

+We can interpret this equation as follows: Assuming that A is *not* better than B, the test assumes a corresponding distribution of differences that $\delta(X)$ is drawn from.
+How does our actually observed difference $\delta_\text{obs}$ fit in there?
-Intuitively, the p-value is expressing: **How likely is it that the observed difference is up to what we expected, given that A is not better than B?** If this probability is high, it means that we're likely to see A is not better than B. If the probability is low, that means that $\delta_\text{obs}$ is likely *larger* than $\delta(X)$ - indicating that the null hypothesis might be wrong and that A is indeed better than B.
+This is what the p-value is expressing: If this probability is high, $\delta_\text{obs}$ is in line with what we expected under the null hypothesis, meaning that we're likely to see A is not better than B. If the probability is low, that means that $\delta_\text{obs}$ is quite unlikely under the null hypothesis and that it is likely *larger* than $\delta(X)$ - indicating that the null hypothesis might be wrong and that A is indeed better than B.

-To decide when we think A to be better than B, we set a threshold that will determine when we reject the null hypothesis, this is called the significance level $\alpha$ and it is often set to be 0.05.
+To decide when we trust A to be better than B, we set a threshold that will determine when the p-value is small enough for us to reject the null hypothesis, this is called the significance level $\alpha$ and it is often set to be 0.05.

 ### Intermezzo: Almost Stochastic Order - a better significance test for Deep Neural Networks